klgh/kaleighscruggs/content/export2/post/2016/01/2016-01-22-five-on-friday-chicago-edition/index.md

 ---
-title: "Five On Friday: Chicago Edition"
+title: 'Five On Friday: Chicago Edition'
-date: "2016-01-22"
+date: '2016-01-22'
 categories:
-  - "travel"
+  - 'travel'
 ---

 This past week has flown by!
 Is it really Friday?
 (NOT THAT I’M COMPLAINING!)
 Saturday morning, we woke up really early and headed to the airport to fly to Chicago!
 I needed to be in Bloomington, Illinois this past Monday-Wednesday for business (SO FANCY), so Shaun and I were happy to take advantage and make a trip out of it!
 Here are 5 things I want to share about it: